Are you suffering from oily/combination skin?

-The molecules are both ‘hydrophilic’ this means they can dissolve in water and are ‘lipophilic’ which means they can dissolve in oil.
+The molecules are both ‘hydrophilic’, which means they can dissolve in water, and ‘lipophilic’ which means they can dissolve in oil.
 These properties can effectively produce the ‘foaming’ and ‘lathering’ effect in cleansers and a variety of other personal care products.

 Surfactants can be broken down into three main types:

 - Hydrophobic: Water hating, they repel water

 The most common surfactants that you find in your personal care products are sulfate detergents:

 - Ammonium laureth sulfate